-In this section, we describe the MAS architecture that supports inter-agent cooperation in the CIIMPLEX project, with the emphasis on the agent communication infrastructure.
-Figure 1 below gives the Architecture of the MAS for CIIMPLEX enterprise.
+In this section, we describe the agent system architecture that supports inter agent cooperation in the CIIMPLEX project, with the emphasis on the agent communication infrastructure.
+Figure 1 below gives the Architecture of the CIIMPLEX enterprise integration with MAS as an integral part.